BIGJRA/BIGJRA.github.io/rejuv.md

 back to the National Park with Kanon.
 Once you talk to him and Beheeyem, you'll be taken to the Zorrialyn Desert!

-At this point, we're basically in the same “region”, just on opposite sides.
+At this point, we're basically in the same "region", just on opposite sides.
 I'll be covering everything in this guide in the order of the group that starts at Voidal Chasm, but just know the same items, wild Pokemon, etc. can be accessed in both routes.
 For now, if you took the